blaw36/Masters_Project/code/20210106_paper_prep/runlog.md

 ## 5th August 2021
-Re-run the effect size plots with the data we ran our algo on (maf/nomaf?) permuted likelihood ratios that leads to the p-values?
+Re-run the effect size plots with the data we ran our algo on (maf/nomaf?)

+Issue 1: p-values calculated weirdly for this site.
+The permutations would suggest that the p-values should be high. permuted likelihood ratios that leads to the p-values?
 With chr1, site2722, why did the permutations calculate so weirdly?
-Print out logLR for nohmt permutations
+[Print out logLR for nohmt permutations]

-Debug case:
-Chr 2, Site 696 (HMT poor and no-HMT good)
+Issue 2: HMT doesn't do as well as noHMT; misses the bit in the middle Chr 2, Site 696 (HMT poor and no-HMT good); why does HMT not do as well/misses the bit in the middle?
+[logLR and logLR at different scales
+Pi param estimates at different scales]

+Issue 3: HMT poor, no-HMT good, but HMT should be 'stronger'.
+It has more 'pink regions' than no-HMT, but the p-value is higher.
-Chr 20, Site 1364 (HMT poor and no-HMT good but should be HMT stronger?) effect size in original algo space (with quantile transform); Make effect size WITH quantile transform (ie. original data which we ran algo on) for everything logLR and logLR at different scales
+Chr 20, Site 1364 (HMT poor and no-HMT good but should be HMT stronger?); HMT has more 'pink regions' than no-HMT but p-val is higher.
+[effect size in original algo space (with quantile transform); Make effect size WITH quantile transform (ie. original data which we ran algo on) for everything]
-Pi param estimates at different scales

 ## 17th August 2021
 1) Check which pheno data we ran our algo on.